VisheshGhule/CI-CD-Docker-Project/README.md

 ---

 ### Tech Stack
-- Containerization: Docker, Docker Compose
-- CI/CD: GitHub Actions
+- GitHub Actions – For CI/CD automation.
+- Docker – Containerization platform.
-- Registry: Docker Hub
+- Docker Hub (Free) – To store and distribute container images.
-- Version Control: Git & GitHub
-- Deploy: Local VM
+- Local VM – For local deployment.

+---

+### Workflow Overview

+1. Dockerize the App – Write a Dockerfile and docker-compose.yml.
+2. CI/CD Setup – Configure GitHub Actions to:
+   - Run tests.
+   - Build the Docker image.
+   - Push the image to Docker Hub.
+3. Local Deployment – Pull and run the image in a local VM.

 ---